Troubleshooting your Development Environment Setup

 meteor npm install --save babel-runtime

-If you see the following warning in the meteor logs:
+If you see a warning similar to the following in the meteor logs:

 (STDERR) Note: you are using a pure-JavaScript implementation of bcrypt.